lukejharmon/lanyon/chapters_preref/chapter2_stats_pre.md

 If the test statistic is very different from what one would expect under the null hypothesis, then the P-value will be small: we are unlikely to obtain the test statistic seen in the data if the null hypothesis were true.
 In that case, we reject the null hypothesis.
 By contrast, if that probability is large, then there is nothing “special” about your data, at least from the standpoint of your null hypothesis.
 The test statistic is within the range expected under the null hypothesis, and we fail to reject that null hypothesis.
 Note the careful language here – in a standard frequentist framework, you never accept the null hypothesis, you simply fail to reject it.

 Getting back to our lizard-flipping example, we can use a frequentist approach and carry out a binomial test, which allows us to test whether a given event with two outcomes has a certain probability of success.
-In this case, we are interested in testing the null hypothesis that our lizard is a fair flipper; that is, that the probability of heads p<sub>H</sub> = 0.5.
-The binomial test uses the number of “successes” (we will use the number of heads, 63) as a test statistic.
+In this case, we are interested in testing the null hypothesis that our lizard is a fair flipper; that is, that the probability of heads $p_H = 0.5$.
+The binomial test uses the number of “successes” (we will use the number of heads, $k = 63$) as a test statistic.
 We then ask whether this test statistic is either much larger or much smaller than we might expect under our null hypothesis.
-So, our null hypothesis is that p<sub>H</sub> = 0.5; our alternative, then, is that p<sub>H</sub> takes some other value: p<sub>H</sub> ≠ 0.5.
+So, our null hypothesis is that $p_H = 0.5$; our alternative, then, is that $p_H$ takes some other value: $p_H \neq 0.5$.

-To carry out the test, we consider the distribution of our test statistic (the number of heads) under our null hypothesis (p<sub>H</sub> = 0.5; Figure 2.1).
+To carry out the test, we consider the distribution of our test statistic (the number of heads) under our null hypothesis ($p_H = 0.5$; Figure 2.1).

 ![Figure 2.1.
 The unfair lizard.
 We use the null hypothesis to generate a null distribution for our test statistic, which in this case is a binomial distribution centered around 50.
 We then look at our test statistic and calculate the probability of obtaining a result at least as extreme as this value.]({{ site.baseurl }}/images/binomial_null.jpg)

 In this case, we can use the known probabilities of the binomial distribution to calculate our P-value.
-We want to know the probability of obtaining a result at least as extreme as our data when drawing from a binomial distribution with parameters p = 0.5 and n = 100.
+We want to know the probability of obtaining a result at least as extreme as our data when drawing from a binomial distribution with parameters $p = 0.5$ and $n = 100$.
 We calculate the area of this distribution that lies to the right of 63.
-This area, P = 0.003, can be obtained either from a table, from statistical software, or by using a relatively simple calculation.
-The value, 0.003, represents the probability of obtaining at least 63 heads out of 100 trials with p<sub>H</sub> = 0.5.
+This area, $P = 0.003$, can be obtained either from a table, from statistical software, or by using a relatively simple calculation.
+The value, 0.003, represents the probability of obtaining at least 63 heads out of 100 trials with $p_H = 0.5$.
 This number is the P-value from our binomial test.
-Because we only calculated the area of our null distribution in one tail (in this case, the right, where values are greater than or equal to 63), then this is actually a one-tailed test, and we are only considering part of our null hypothesis where p<sub>H</sub> > 0.5.
+Because we only calculated the area of our null distribution in one tail (in this case, the right, where values are greater than or equal to 63), then this is actually a one-tailed test, and we are only considering part of our null hypothesis where $p_H > 0.5$.
 Such an approach might be suitable in some cases, but more typically we need to multiply this number by 2 to get a two-tailed test.
 By doing so, our P-value of 0.006 includes the possibility of results as extreme as our test statistic in either direction, either too many or too few heads.
 Since P < 0.05 we reject the null hypothesis, and conclude that we have an unfair lizard.

 In biology, null hypotheses play a critical role in many statistical analyses.
 So why not end this chapter now?
 One issue is that biological null hypotheses are almost always uninteresting.
 They often describe the situation where patterns in the data occur only by chance.
 However, if you are comparing living species to each other, there are almost always some differences between them.
 In fact, for biology, null hypotheses are quite often obviously false.
 For example, two different species living in different habitats are not identical, and if we measure them enough we will discover this fact.
 From this point of view, both outcomes of a standard hypothesis test are unenlightening.
 One either rejects a silly hypothesis that was probably known to be false from the start, or one “fails to reject” this null hypothesis.
 There is much more information to be gained by estimating parameter values and carrying out model selection in a likelihood or Bayesian framework, as we will see below.
 Still, frequentist statistical approaches are common, have their place in our toolbox, and will come up in several sections of this book.

 One key concept in standard hypothesis testing is the idea of statistical error.
 Statistical errors come in two flavors: type I and type II errors.
 Type I errors occur when the null hypothesis is true but the investigator mistakenly rejects it.
-Standard hypothesis testing controls type I errors using a parameter, α, which defines the accepted rate of type I errors.
-For example, if α = 0.05, one should expect to commit a type I error about 5% of the time.
+Standard hypothesis testing controls type I errors using a parameter, $\alpha$, which defines the accepted rate of type I errors.
+For example, if $\alpha = 0.05$, one should expect to commit a type I error about 5% of the time.
 When multiple standard hypothesis tests are carried out, investigators often “correct” their P-values using Bonferroni correction.
 If you do this, then there is only a 5% chance of a single type I error across all of the tests being considered.
 This singular focus on type I errors, however, has a cost.
 One can also commit type II errors, when the null hypothesis is false but one fails to reject it.
 The rate of type II errors in statistical tests can be extremely high.
 While statisticians do take care to create approaches that have high power, traditional hypothesis testing usually fixes type I errors at 5% while type II error rates remain unknown.
 There are simple ways to calculate type II error rates (e.g. power analyses) but these are only rarely carried out.
 Furthermore, Bonferroni correction dramatically increases the type II error rate.
 This is important because – as stated by Perneger [-@Perneger1998-qd] – “… type II errors are no less false than type I errors.”

 I will cover some examples of the frequentist approach in this book, mainly when discussing traditional methods like phylogenetic independent contrasts (PICs).
 Also, one of the model selection approaches used frequently in this book, likelihood ratio tests, rely on a standard frequentist set-up with null and alternative hypotheses.